Festival Camping

 Camping experiences can come in all forms and guises.
-From recreational campsites with plenty of on site facilities, to wilderness camping, to camping on the beach - there is seemingly no end to where people choose to pitch a tent on a camping holiday.
+From recreational campsites with plenty of on-site facilities and national parks to wilderness camping and Camping On The Beach – there is seemingly no end to where people choose to pitch a tent on a camping holiday.

-Whilst certain elements of any camping trip, such as your tent and sleeping bag, are common to all forms of camping, this article is aimed at items you should consider bringing (or not bringing) if you're planning on a festival camping trip and other useful advice and precautions to take.
+While certain elements of any camping trip, such as your tent and Sleeping Bag, are common to all forms of camping, this article is aimed at items you should consider bringing (or not bringing) if you’re planning on a festival camping trip, as well as other useful advice and precautions to take.

 Things to Bring (and what not to bring)

-It's a sad fact of life that where there are thousands of predominantly young people congregating such as at a music festival, whilst many of them will be there simply to have a good time and to listen to their favourite bands and artists, the more unscrupulous will see it as an opportunity for rich pickings so only bring with you what you can afford to lose.
-There is no way to make a tent secure.
+It’s a sad fact of life that where there are thousands of people congregating, such as at a music festival, there will be a few unscrupulous people who will see it as an opportunity for rich pickings.
+So, as there’s no way to Make A Tent Secure, only bring with you what you can afford to lose.

 You should travel as light as possible.
 At some festivals, you can even buy your own tent when you get there.
 Take some warm and waterproof clothing with you.
 Even in the summer, the weather can take a turn for the worse with little warning and being soaked to the skin and covered in wet mud for 2 or 3 days is not going to be a pleasant experience for most people.
 If you've got a bit of spare cash, ditch the camping stove and food as festivals tend to generally cater for all kinds of food preferences from burger vans to speciality vegetarian food mobile food outlets.

-Wear a pair of decent shoes and take sun cream, wet wipes and a torch is paramount.
-There'll be that many tents that it won't be easy to spot yours amidst the thousands of others even in broad daylight and virtually impossible at night, not forgetting the countless number of guy ropes you'll end up tripping over if you don't carry a torch.
+Wear a pair of decent shoes and take sun cream, wet wipes and a torch.
+There’ll be that many tents that it won’t be easy to spot yours amid the thousands of others even in broad daylight and virtually impossible at night, not forgetting the countless number of guy ropes you’ll end up tripping over if you don’t carry a torch.

 Making Camp